learn-co-curriculum/instant-datascience/README.md

 ### Analyzing one song

-Let's take the song Barbara Ann, the most repetitive song of the Beach Boys, and remastered by the cast of Saved by the Bell in 1990.
+Let's take the song *Barbara Ann*, the most repetitive song of the Beach Boys which was remastered by the cast of *Saved by the Bell* in 1990.

 ![saved by the bell gif](./saved-by-bell.gif)